 Cherish the Greatest Gift

 To give is to receive an abundance of joy that can only come from making others feel loved.
+And when we do, the old adage rings true: it's better to give than receive.
 It was never about the thing or how much it cost or who gets what, but about the people who fill up our lives with goodness and hope—and that is the greatest gift of all.